marktext/marktext/README.md

 #### Other

 All binaries for Linux, macOS and Windows can be downloaded from the [release page](https://github.com/marktext/marktext/releases/latest).
-If a version for your system unavailable, then open an [issue](https://github.com/marktext/marktext/issues).
+If a version is unavailable for your system, then please open an [issue](https://github.com/marktext/marktext/issues).

 ## Development